childsb/glusterfs-hadoop-docs/GlusterfsClusterInstall.markdown

 To use the automated installer, select one machine in your cluster to run the installer from.
+You must be logged in as root.
 On that machine:

 * Open a terminal window and run
    `yum -y install git`